saeedkohansal/Sync-Website-Theme-With-OS-Dark-Mode-And-Light-Mode-CSS-Only-Trick/README.md

-# Sync Website Theme With OS Dark Mode And Light Mode
+# How To Sync Website Theme With OS Dark Mode And Light Mode

 _How To Sync Website Theme With OS Dark Mode And Light Mode - CSS Automatic Night Mode And Day Mode_